tHartman77/ExpressionEvaluator/README.md

 # ExpressionEvaluator

 ExpressionEvaluator is a prefix expression evaluator for Button's 2018 Engineering Intern Coding Challenge.
-Given a prefix expression, ExpressionEvaluator can calculate the result.
+Given a valid prefix expression, ExpressionEvaluator can calculate the result.

 ## Contents